Misc

 Image credit: World Wildlife Fund Singapore

-Out of the four Christmas cards available, we think the Orangutan card will definitely be a big hit among the kids.
-Plus, they’re free and easy to make with the whole process probably taking a minute or less.
+Out of World Wildlife Fund Singapore’s 4 Christmas cards available, we think the orangutan card will definitely be a big hit among the kids.
+Plus, they’re free and easy to make, with the whole process probably taking a minute or less.

 Simply choose a design, fill out your notes, schedule a date for the card to be sent out, and you’re done.
 No crazy amount of editing is needed here.

-If you still can’t get enough, the website also has cards for other holidays like Chinese New Year, Hari Raya and Deepavali.
+If you still can’t get enough, the website also has cards for other holidays like Chinese New Year, Hari Raya, and Deepavali.

 World Wildlife Fund Singapore website

-Spread some cheer with free personalised e-cards
+Spread some cheer with these free online greeting cards

-Cover image adapted from: Greetings Island and Punchbowl
+Cover image adapted from: Greetings Island

 Samantha Nguyen